Heather Dale Counselling and Therapy in Keighley, West Yorkshire

 I believe that supervision should be about the whole of the supervisee’s professional development, though with a strong emphasis on client work.
 However, in any supervisor relationship, there has to be space to monitor ethical practice, to encourage professional development and to offer a safe space to explore, examine and exhume emotions, and to re-charge batteries.

-Fees: I currently (August 2017) charge £45 for a fifty minute session, whether individual, couples or supervisees, From time to time there may be increases but advance notice is normally given.
+Fees: I currently (April 2018) charge £45 for a fifty minute session, whether individual, couples or supervisees, From time to time there may be increases but advance notice is normally given.